tl4bssw/tl4bssw.github.io/pages/measuringteamlearning.md

 ---
-title: How is team learning evaluated?
+title: How is team learning assessed?
+author: Olivia B. Newton
 ---

-Measuring team learning enables researchers and practioners to identify opportunities to support team problem solving and innovation.

-A number of survey instruments have been proposed to measure team learning.
-These measures are based on differing conceptualizations of team learning and capture a variety of processes and behaviors.
+Team learning processes are typically assessed via quantitative survey methods, although a small number of studies quantify team learning through behavioral observation.
+A substantial number of team learning scales have been proposed in the literature, including adaptations of  existing instruments.
+These measures are based on differing conceptualizations of team learning and thus capture a variety of processes and behaviors.

-## Analysis of Team Learning Measures

-Both derivative and original instruments were collected to analyze the linguistic and conceptual space of team learning measurement.

-The majority of these measures were developed to assess team learning in different types of teams.
-In other words, these measures have not been developed with the specific needs or requirements of scientific software teams in mind.
-Furthermore, temporal aspects of team learning are not well understood and remain understudied (<a href = "https://doi.org/10.3389/fpsyg.2019.01417">Wiese & Burke, 2019</a>).
+## Characterizing team learning measurement

+Because many team learning instruments share conceptual foundations, some overlap between scales is expected.
+At the same time, certain team learning processes may be underrepresented or neglected in existing measures.
+To identify both overlap and potential gaps in the measurement space, original and derivative instruments were compiled into a single corpus and then analyzed with natural language processing techniques.